-Trigger Warning: This post contains sensitive information that may or may not affect you.
+Trigger Warning: This post contains sensitive information.
 Reader’s discretion is advised.

 Did something just happen that completely blindsided you?
 Turned your life upside down?

 Or has something been going on that you were meant to prepare for, and you thought you were ready, only to find out when the time came that you really weren’t?

 Were you preparing for a happy occasion only to be then dealt with bad news?

 Or were you tearing your hair out in anxiety and then you receive the best news of your life?

 Life, with all its ups and downs, is truly one of the greatest teachers.

 Your negative experiences shape you just as much as your positive ones.
 It all depends on your perspective and how you view it.

 You may have your whole life figured out.
 Then something happens and it redirects your path.
 You are pushed out of your comfort zone and forced to adapt.